aperricio/flatpik/README.md

 * Install `flatpak` package and add Flathub PPA.
 * Install flatpak apps quickly from the "Install" button.
 Time will depend on package size and needed runtimes.
 * aarch64 apps only (no x86_64 apps since they're not supported on Raspberry Pi).
+* Link to detailed info on name app, official website if verified, Flathub if not.

 ![Captura de FlatPik](img/featured.png)